Hints for Java Revel Quizzes and Programming Projects with CodeGrade

 Implement the match method as follows:

 Compare pattern with the substring in s starting from index 0.
-If a mismatch occurs at index i in s, slide the pattern past the mismatched character in s and continue to compare the
+If a mismatch occurs at index i in s, slide the pattern past the mismatched character in s and continue to compare the pattern with the substring in s.

 Chapter 22: Programming Project 3